BLI3980/git_quick_guide/git_beginner_instruction.md

 Here are the commmands that can be used for branches:
 ## Merge branches

+Full list of commands to cover in this document:

 |Command| Desciption|
 |----------|-----------|
 |git status| Checks the status